pgadmin-org/pgadmin4/docs/en_US/fts_dictionary_dialog.rst

 .. image:: images/fts_dictionary_options.png

 Use the fields in the *Options* tab to provide template-specific options.
-Click *Add* to add an option clause:
+Click the *Add* icon (+) to add an option clause:

 * Specify the name of an option in the *Option* field
-* Provide a value in the *Value* field.
+* Provide a value for the option in the *Value* field.

-Click *Add* to specify each additional option/value pair; to discard an option, click the trash icon to the left of the row and confirm deletion in the *Delete Row* popup.
+Click the *Add* icon (+) to specify each additional option/value pair; to discard an option, click the trash icon to the left of the row and confirm deletion in the *Delete Row* popup.

 Click the *SQL* tab to continue.

-Your entries in the *FTS Dictionary* dialog generate a generate a SQL command (see an example below).
+Your entries in the *FTS Dictionary* dialog generate a generate a SQL command.
 Use the *SQL* tab for review; revisit or switch tabs to make any changes to the SQL command.

 **Example**